Self-paced

 Simple linear regression

-To exemplify the implementation of a simple linear regression model we will use a dataset with few instances and that has been previously treated with a full EDA.
+To exemplify the implementation of a simple linear regression model, we will use a dataset with a few instances that has been previously treated with a full EDA.

 Step 1.
 Reading the processed data set